 Electoral colleges for the Senate

 With the introduction of electoral colleges, Dutch inhabitants of Bonaire, St. Eustatius and Saba can indirectly affect the composition of the Senate starting from 2019.
 Dutch inhabitants of the Caribbean Netherlands elect members of these electoral colleges who, in turn, are entitled to vote in the Senate elections.
 The elections for the electoral colleges are held on the same day as the provincial council elections and the island council elections.
-The next elections for the electoral colleges will take place on 20 March 2019.
+The first elections for the electoral colleges took place on 20 March 2019.
 The directorship council on each island (Bonaire, St. Eustatius and Saba) is responsible for the organisation of the electoral college election on that particular island.

 In the Netherlands, the members of the provincial councils elect the Senators.
 The islands of the Caribbean Netherlands are not part of a province, so, until recently, the Dutch inhabitants of the islands did not have a vote in the composition of the Senate.
 There are indeed island councils on Bonaire, St. Eustatius and Saba (similar to municipal councils), but non-Dutchmen are also represented in these.
 In order to allow all Dutch inhabitants of Bonaire, St. Eustatius and Saba to have an influence in the Senate, separate electoral colleges have been set up for the Caribbean Netherlands.
 The members of the electoral colleges choose the Senators in a manner similar to the members of the provincial councils.